-We believe that we currently are not a PFIC for U.S. federal income tax purposes, and currently do not expect to become a PFIC in the future.
+We believe that we currently are not a PFIC for U.S. federal income tax purposes, and currently expect not to become a PFIC in the foreseeable future.
 However, the determination of PFIC status is an annual determination, cannot be made until the close of a taxable year, involves extensive factual investigation (including ascertaining the fair market value of all assets on a quarterly basis and the character of each item of income earned), and is subject to uncertainty in several respects.
 Moreover, the determination of PFIC status depends, in part, on the application of complex U.S. federal income tax rules, which are subject to differing interpretations.
-Accordingly, there can be no assurance that the issuer would not be treated as a PFIC in the future.
-If we were to be treated as a PFIC, a U.S. Holder of our common shares would be subject to increased tax liability (generally including an interest charge on certain taxes treated as having been deferred under the PFIC rules) on gain realized on any sale, exchange or disposition of our common shares and on the receipt of certain "excess distributions" received with respect to such shares unless such U.S. Holder makes certain elections (however, we do not expect to provide U.S. Holders with the information necessary to make a qualified electing fund election, which could mitigate some of the adverse federal income tax consequences to a U.S. Holder in the event we were to be classified as a PFIC).
-In addition, dividends received with respect to common shares would not constitute qualified dividend income eligible for preferential tax rates if we were to be treated as a PFIC for the taxable year of the distribution or for the preceding taxable year.
+Accordingly, there can be no assurance that we have never been a PFIC or that we would not become a PFIC for any tax year during which U.S. Holders hold our common shares.

+If we were considered a PFIC, a U.S. Holder of our common shares would be subject to a special tax at ordinary income tax rates on "excess distributions," including certain distributions by us and any gain that the U.S. Holder recognizes on the sale of our common shares.
+The amount of income tax on any excess distributions will be increased by an interest charge to compensate for the tax deferral, calculated as if the excess distributions were earned ratably over the period that the U.S. Holder holds the common shares.
+Dividends received with respect to our common shares would not be eligible for the preferential tax rate applicable to "qualified dividend income" received by non-corporate U.S. Holders if we were to be treated as a PFIC for the taxable year of the distribution or for the preceding taxable year.
+Classification as a PFIC may have other adverse tax consequences.